 The candied pecans are really quick to make – all you do is:

-- Dry-toast the pecans in a skillet.
+- Dry-toast the pecans in a skillet until gently nutty smelling.

 - Tip them on some parchment paper and let them cool.